NextBlaubeere/asmedia-usb-mouse-fix/README.md

 The monitor contains an internal USB hub (`043e:9a10`).
 When connected via Thunderbolt 2, this hub is hosted by the **ASMedia ASM1042A** xHCI controller.
 When connected via USB, the same hub is hosted by the **Intel xHCI** controller built into the MacBook.
 The mouse works fine on Intel but not on ASMedia.

 Dynamic debug logs from the xhci_hcd driver show that in the broken state, the ASMedia controller reports repeated `Stalled endpoint` and `Hard-reset ep` messages on ep 0 (the control endpoint) while the mouse is being configured.
 Those eventually clear and the mouse is recognized.
 Shortly after, udev briefly opens and closes `/dev/hidrawX` before the desktop environment does.
 This causes usbhid to cancel the interrupt URB on ep 0x81.
 On the ASMedia ASM1042A, no new URB is submitted after this cancellation, so the mouse sits silently.
 This has been confirmed by a kernel developer who investigated the logs.
 The developer was not able to reproduce the issue on two ASM1042 (non-A) controllers, where the next URB is submitted and the mouse recovers.
 This suggests the bug is specific to the ASM1042A.

+Testing with patched kernels that force a fixed polling interval confirms that the interval plays a role.
+Forcing 10ms makes the mouse work without any workaround, while forcing 1ms reproduces the problem identically to the stock kernel.
+The udev workaround still fixes it at 1ms.
+This suggests the ASM1042A is more likely to fail the URB resubmission at 1ms than at 10ms, though I have no good explanation for why.

 On macOS and Windows, the driver likely keeps the interrupt pipe active from the moment of enumeration, which would explain why those systems are not affected.
 But this is not confirmed.